> Folk Music > Songs > Napoleon’s Farewell to Paris

 Napoleon’s Farewell to Paris

 Steve Turner sang Napoleon’s Farewell to Paris in 1984 on his Fellside album Eclogue and in 2012, with nearly identical verses, on his Tradition Bearers album Rim of the Wheel.
-He commented in the latter album’s notes:
+He noted on the latter album:

 I’ve been singing this song for so long that I can’t remember where I got the tune from.
 I got the words from a broadside that I found in Manchester Central library in the early 70s and the accompaniment was [Oliver Knight]’s idea after 35 years of singing it a cappella.
 I assume the broadside has Irish origins as Napoleon is put very much on a pedestal here and steeped in admiration for his exploits.
 It was first collected in Newfoundland in 1952 by Kenneth Peacock.

-Bob Webb sang Napoleon’s Farewell to Paris on his 2000 album Bank Trollers.
+Bob Webb sang Napoleon’s Farewell to Paris and played Bonaparte’s Retreat on his 2000 album Bank Trollers.
+He noted:

 Frank Harte sang Napoleon’s Farewell to Paris in 2001 on his album My Name Is Napoleon Bonaparte.